Two Crossings of the Katy Railway

 Katy stockholders were

-prevailed and were able to hold a meeting in May,
+prevailed in court and were allowed to hold a meeting in May, 1888.
+They fired Gould for

-1888.
-They fired Gould for malfeasance associated with the terms of MP's lease
+malfeasance associated with the terms of MP's lease and then promptly sought

-was void.
-Eventually, the Texas Supreme Court confirmed the termination of MP's
+Gen. Hogg had made in his lawsuit against the Katy.
+In 1890, the Texas Supreme Court confirmed the termination of MP's

-Legislature to sort it all out.
+Legislature sorted it all out.

 Above: With Gould dismissed